-Trading Strategies Working Now
+Trading Strategies Working in a Volatile Market

 Ahead of the election results, the market went sideways on very low volume.
 Afterwards, however, the major indices gapped much higher and then trended higher for the rest of the day.

 We saw several stocks crush earnings and meet nearly all the requirements in our earnings eruptions strategy that week.
 These stocks did not have quite enough volume for a large position but nearly all reached the first target taught in our earnings trading strategy if they reached the technical entry point.

 That Wednesday, though, we had TWLO come up on our radar as meeting all the requirements in the earnings eruptions strategy after a big beat and raise.

 TWLO reached the entry point and then crushed it.
 It soared 17% from the technical entry point in just over 24 hours.
 The price made a huge move while pulling back less than 1% below the entry point taught in the earnings eruptions strategy.

 Our philosophy is to trade big position sizes only with stocks that meet all the requirements in a strategy proven to have a very high win rate while using a tight stop-loss.
 And only be aggressive on those with a lot of upside as well.